This is the back story to the book Shingijutsu-Kaizen.

-I deleted 50-plus pages, made many corrections, and wrote sentences, paragraphs, and pages to smooth the transitions caused by heavy editing.
+I deleted 50-plus pages (principally, all the stuff related to organizational behavior, organizational development, and Western views of leadership and change management – none of which made any sense to Nakao-san), made many corrections, and wrote sentences, paragraphs, and pages to smooth the transitions caused by heavy editing.
 I changed the book title, changed some of the section and chapter titles, changed the font, re-formatted the manuscript, added images, created the book cover, and so on.

 While this manuscript revival project was independent of Shingijutsu USA Corporation, I and my co-authors felt it necessary to ask Shingijutsu kaizen consultants to review the new manuscript.
 They did, and loved it!
 But, the manuscript needed more work.

 I continued to work on the manuscript over the next several months in collaboration with my co-authors.
 As the project neared completion, we again asked the Shingijutsu kaizen consultants to review the manuscript.
 They agreed, and suggested a handful of small changes to better reflect Shingijutsu’s way of thinking.